SiloCityLabs/blog/content/post/2019/2019-06-06-what-can-golang-do.md

 ## Summary

 There are many uses for Go.
-I personally like to replace all of my bash scripts with it because it&#8217;s so simple to write and use.
-It has replaced my main use of PHP and I don&#8217;t think I could ever go back.
+I personally like to replace all of my bash scripts with it because it's so simple to write and use.
+It has replaced my main use of PHP and I don't think I could ever go back.
 Feel free to comment below.
 I will also be doing a blog series of tutorials followed by [meetup sessions](https://www.meetup.com/Buffalo-GoLang-Meetup-Group/) to discuss each tutorial.

 Presentation &#8220;[What can golang do for you?&#8221;](/uploads/2019/06/What-can-golang-do-for-you.pptx) from our meetup talk